 What fellowships does CES offer?

-The dissertation completion fellowship is funded by the Andrew G. Mellon Foundation and is intended to facilitate the timely completion of the doctoral degree by late-stage graduate students in the humanities focusing on topics in European Studies.
+Moreover, CES administers the Mellon-CES Dissertation Completion Fellowship in partnership with The Andrew W. Mellon Foundation to facilitate the timely completion of the doctoral degree by late-stage graduate students in the humanities focusing on topics in European Studies.
 Each fellowship includes a $25,000 stipend as well as assistance in securing reimbursements or waivers for up to $3,500 in eligible health insurance and candidacy fees.

 Both kinds of fellowships, in addition to their cash stipends, include the opportunity to publish in CES' online journal and travel assistance to present at a CES Conference.
 Moreover, selected scholars have access to either seminars or workshops at CES conferences and two webinars each year devoted to topics of early professional interest.